LiGaOg/libpmp/proposal.md

 This work introduces the software abstraction of MPK, which is used to fix the three hidden issues.

 * **`libmpk`'s solution to Protection key limitation: **
+  * `libmpk` uses an application to virtualize the hardware protection key, it will call `mpk_mmap()` to create a new page group when a virtual key will be allocated to associate with the new group.
+The virtual key maintains the group's permission and used to hide the physical key.
+A cache-like structure is used to map the virtual key to hardware key, and it will make sure that the frequently updated virtual key will be mapped with a hardware key and the other will be switched out.
+Hence, the limitation is hidden by the virtual key.

 <!--TODO: introduce solutions in libmpk-->